 That does not mean that you need to find a job or internship in the fall; there are many positions across a wide range of industries available at different times.

 Meet with an adviser to learn more and get started on a plan.

 - How do I get some assistance in coming up with a plan, understanding what opportunities are out there and how to pursue them?

-Read our campus recruiting tips for preparing for on-campus interviews and Community Standards for Recruiting for more information pages for more information.
+Read our Top Five Tips to Prepare for Virtual Recruiting and Community Standards for Recruiting for more information pages for more information.
 Details about information sessions and individual postings can be found in Handshake.